-If you suspect that your hormones are either positively or negatively affecting your sex life… they could be… but not for the reasons you may think.
+If you suspect that your hormones are negatively affecting your sex life… they could be… but not for the reasons you may think.

 While puberty marks the beginning of your sexually reproductive years, menopause marks the end of them.
 To be clear, I don’t mean it marks the end of your sexuality, I simply mean that it marks the end of your ability to reproduce.

 But what does reproduction have to do with anything?